lclontz/prompt-drawer/README.md

 ### From Source (Developer Mode)

-1. **Clone or download** this repository
+1. Download the [zip file](https://github.com/lclontz/prompt-drawer/blob/main/prompt-drawer-extension.zip) and unpack it
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome or Edge and navigate to `chrome://extensions/`
-3. Enable **Developer mode** (toggle in top-right corner)
+3. Ensure that the **Developer mode** toggle is enabled
 4. Click **Load unpacked**
-5. Select the `prompt-drawer` folder
+5. Select the `prompt-drawer-extension` folder you unpacked in step 1
+6. Select the extensions link on your toolbar and pin `Prompt Drawer`
-6. The extension icon should appear in your toolbar!
+7. The extension icon should appear in your toolbar!

 ## Usage